How long does it take to apply for or renew my passport?

 No, you can use a different person.

 We are unable to endorse individual businesses, however we do recommend that you find a local photographer and provide them with the Australian passport photo specifications.
 You may wish to go to a shop that specialises in photos as its core business as our clients generally report that these shops are able to make the necessary adjustments to meet the Australian specifications.
 However, there are many places capable of producing acceptable photos for Australian passports.
-Each store is different so you will need to talk to your photographer to make sure he/she can take the type of photo you need.
+Each store is different so you will need to talk to your photographer to make sure they can take the type of photo you need.
 Just because one particular store is able to produce a compliant photo does not mean that all photos produced by that chain will be acceptable.
 Check that the photographer uses studio lighting so that there are no shadows under your chin or behind your ear, and no flash reflection on your face.

 Do not use UK Photo Booths as they are not set to Australian Standards.